ThePi1/poe-gem-arbitrage/readme.md

 If needed -- due to an update or otherwise, for `gems.csv` to be recreated / updated, the website will need to be manually scraped / copy / pasted and cleaned up to be formatted right.

 The way I do it is just copy/paste the whole table into Excel / Google Sheets and get to deleting rows, cleaning up, etc., to get it to fit.
 It's not a super clean process, but it only needs to be done once, or at least, when new skill gems are added.
 It shouldn't break, just new gems won't be calculated for.

+## Packaging binary
+The way I package the binary for Windows for release is as follows.
+Packaged with Python 3.9.

+    pip install pyinstaller
+    pyinstaller .\gem-arbitrage.py --onefile
+    > Go into dist/ folder and grab gem_arbitrage.exe
+    > Copy gem_arbitrage.exe, LICENSE, and data/ folder to new folder.
+    > Zip up and release

+I don't have it packaged for Linux/Mac on hand, but if you want to, you can.